Vaibhav-Prakash/game1/README.md

 # stonepaperscissor-html
 My version of famous stone paper scissor game.
-Its only for learning purposes
+Its only for learning purpose